What does a 1.2 ha homestead

 Sun & Growing

 Solar exposure here is exceptional.
-99% of the usable area faces south or southwest, capturing maximum incoming radiation across the day, with minimal terrain shading from neighbouring slopes.
-The solar resource averages 5.1 kWh/m²/day — well above the 4.0 threshold most rooftop or ground-mount PV systems target.
-For cultivation, 57% of the parcel — roughly 0.9 hectares with slope under 12° — is workable for crops, gardens, or orchards.
-With 365 frost-free days and 3,180 growing degree days, the climate supports an unusually broad palette: citrus, olives, figs, almonds, stone fruit, table grapes, and most Mediterranean vegetables can ripen here.
+95% of the parcel, every square metre inside the boundary, not just its workable part, falls within the sun-facing band the solar score counts, which at this latitude runs southeast through south to west.
+Terrain shading from neighbouring slopes is minimal.
+Solar resource averages 5.1 kWh/m²/day: well above the 4.0 threshold most rooftop or ground-mount PV systems target.
+For cultivation, 58% of the parcel, roughly 0.67 hectares with slope under 12°, is workable for crops, gardens, or orchards.
+With 365 frost-free days and 3,180 growing degree days, the climate supports a broad evergreen and low-chill palette: citrus, olives, figs, pomegranates, table grapes, and most Mediterranean vegetables can ripen here.
+Winter chill is what limits it, not warmth.
+At 2 hours a year below 7 °C, apples, pears, cherries and most stone fruit and almonds will not break dormancy reliably, however generous the growing season looks.

 Climate Context

-The thermal regime is unmistakably warm-Mediterranean.
-The coldest month averages 13.8°C in January, climbing steadily to 24.0°C in August, with September and October still holding above 20°C. Winters are mild — frost-sensitive plants such as citrus and olives can remain in the ground year-round without protection.
-The dry season is the dominant climate constraint: four-to-five consecutive months below 30 mm impose real drought stress on unirrigated systems.
+Temperatures are unmistakably warm-Mediterranean.
+January, the coldest month, averages 13.8°C, climbing steadily to 24.0°C in August, with September and October still holding above 20°C. Winters are mild: frost-sensitive plants such as citrus and olives can remain in the ground year-round without protection.
+Drought is the dominant climate constraint: four-to-five consecutive months below 30 mm impose real drought stress on unirrigated systems.
 With 3,180 growing degree days, the site has thermal capacity to ripen long-season crops including wine grapes, citrus varieties, and even some heat-loving cultivars that struggle in cooler Mediterranean zones.

 Risk Assessment